ntodorov70/EstimationPoker/README.md

 EstimationPoker
 ===============
 Swing application for an online estimation of bid entries in lokal network.
-It uses hazelcas for data sharing.
+It uses hazelcast for data sharing.